powerlinks/api/source/includes/_reportingapi.md

 ## Query string

-The route for the reporting is `GET /report`
+The route for the reporting is `GET /report/buyer` OR `GET /report/seller`

+Choose `buyer` or `seller` depending on the type of report you're wanting

 ### List of parameters